rgreminger/tilburg-science-hub/docs/workflow/documenting-code.md

 ## Main Project Documentation

-You should place a main project documentation in the root directory of your project (`\my_project`), and call it `readme.txt`.
+You should place a main project documentation in the root directory of your project (`/my_project`), and call it `readme.txt`.
 Keep the document *brief and simple*, but include at least the following information: